katiestar99/ansible/docs/docsite/rst/reference_appendices/common_return_values.rst

 Internal use
 ^^^^^^^^^^^^

-These keys can be added by modules but will be removed from registered variables; they are 'consumed' by Ansible itself.
+These keys can be added by modules but will be removed from registered variables; they are 'consumed' by Assible itself.

-ansible_facts
+assible_facts
 `````````````
 This key should contain a dictionary which will be appended to the facts assigned to the host.
 These will be directly accessible and don't require using a registered variable.